 Admission to the school from Year 3 onwards is conditional upon a successful assessment day and only confirmed upon receipt of a report from the pupil’s feeder school.
 Any reports or information from educational psychologists or other relevant bodies should also be supplied to help assist the school in its decision.
 The assessment process will usually involve an interview, verbal and non-verbal standardised testing and a diagnostic screening using a computer software programme.
 It is also important that the Headmaster can make a judgement whether or not a child is likely to benefit from the education on offer within the context of the school’s stated aims, ethos and behaviour policy.
 In the event of an offer of a place not being made the Headmaster (or his appointed deputy) will make an explanation to the parents, in writing if requested, as to the reasons why it was felt that such an offer was not deemed appropriate.

-If a parent wishes a child to visit the school for an assessment day then ahead of such a visit a registration form must be completed and signed by both parents unless by prior agreement with the school.
+If a parent wishes a child to visit the school for an assessment day a registration form must be completed and signed by both parents unless by prior agreement with the school.
 This form must arrive at the school before any such visit and must be accompanied by the appropriate registration fee.

 Allocation of places